 More Options to Consider for Apartments

 Now, we’re going to look at a few more options that you should consider.
 Price may be one of your top concerns, so you can compare the Giantex and Panda to see which one works for your budget.
-Just below this section on the Giantex washer, you’ll find a comparison table with a few more washers to choose from.
+Just below this section on the Giantex washing machine, you’ll find a comparison table with a few more best portable washing machines to choose from.

 Giantex 1.6 Cu.
 Ft.
 Capacity Portable Washer